MicrosoftDocs/learn/learn-pr/iot/continuously-export-data-from-iot-central-power-bi/includes/4-set-continuous-data-export-motion.md

 ## Practical tips for implementing data export

-When you create the data export service from IoT Central, you can define one of the three services described earlier.
+When you create the data export service from IoT Central, you can define one of the three services described here.
 You'll be given the option of selecting any of them from within your subscription.
 However, you can send data to any of these services outside of your subscription by using a connection string.

-Another tip: if your IoT devices are sending telemetry data, and your data export is _not_ running, the telemetry data is lost.
+An important tip: if your IoT devices are sending telemetry data, and your data export is _not_ running, the telemetry data is lost.
 Only when the data export service is started will data be exported.
 To ensure that you're capturing the data, we recommend that you set it to run early.

 Let's now put some of this theory to practice, and set data export in motion.